Akadeax/6502-linter/README.md

 <br>
 If your hypothetical function `my_multiplier_T7` is called, assume that calling it invalidates `zp_temp_0` - `zp_temp_7`.

-If you wish for a function to ignore the linter's naming convention, end the line you define it on with `;LINTIGNORE` (handy for your interrupts, for example).

 Using this format turns debugging of this kind from `"Let's read all functions we call here, and everything that is called by that?"` into `"Oh, this call invalidates my temporaries!"`.

 ## What if I mess up the format?
 That's where this project comes in.
 It serves as a linter for confirming that your functions are correctly suffixed after how many temps are used.
 See [Setup](https://github.com/Akadeax/6502-linter?tab=readme-ov-file#setup).

+If you wish for a function to ignore the linter's naming convention, end the line you define it on with `;LINTEXCLUDE` (handy for your interrupts, for example).

 # License
 This is public domain, [Unlicense](https://unlicense.org/) specifically.
 Do whatever you want with it.